3176 Learners

 70 + 14 = 84

-While we learn about numbers, children are likely to get confused, considering there are separate topics that we learn about.
+When learning about numbers, children may get confused since there are many topics to understand.
 Given below are a few mistakes that children make and how to avoid them.

 Numbers are an important part of our daily lives.
 They are used for simple and complex tasks.
 Here are a few real-world applications of numbers: